videolan/libvlcsharp/README.md

 LibVLCSharp are .NET bindings for `libvlc`, the multimedia framework powering the VLC applications.

-## libvlc
+## Features

-Checkout [libvlc-nuget](https://github.com/mfkl/libvlc-nuget) to get a basic understanding of how `libvlc` works, what it can offer and how to install it with NuGet.
+Check out [libvlc-nuget](https://github.com/mfkl/libvlc-nuget) to get a basic understanding of how `libvlc` works, what it can offer and how to install it with NuGet.

 Some of the features include: